chop-dbhi/django-sts/README.md

 # State Transition System (STS) for Django

-[State Transition Systems][1] have less constraints than Finite State Automata, and can be molded into various use cases.
+[State Transition Systems][1] have less constraints than Finite State Automata, and can be utilized for various use cases.

 The core components include: